-You are installing a package built for Linux-x86 64
+''' You are installing a package built for Linux-x86_64

-Pulse Secure Installation Program - Copyright (C) 2019, Pulse Secure, LLC.
+Ivanti Installation Program - Copyright (C) 2022, Ivanti, Inc..
 All rights reserved.

-Checking distribution ... all packages match checksums
+Checking distribution ... all packages match checksums '''

-- 4. Read the Pulse Secure End User License Agreement.
+- 4. Read the Ivanti End User License Agreement.
 If you agree with these terms, type accept at the prompt. - 5.
-When prompted, specify a destination directory for the Traffic Manager software or use the default destination directory (/usr/local/zeus).

-You can install the Traffic Manager software anywhere on your file system, but you must not install it in the same directory as any other Traffic Manager products.
+When prompted, specify a destination directory for the Traffic Manager software or use the default destination directory (/usr/local/zeus). - You can install the Traffic Manager software anywhere on your file system, but you must not install it in the same directory as any other Traffic Manager products.
 The Traffic Manager software installation directory is called \$ZEUSHOME.

-Note: The Traffic Manager Admin UI accesses the configuration and stores state information and lock files under the \$ZEUSHOME directory.
-Pulse Secure strongly recommends that you locate \$ZEUSHOME on a local file system with sufficient disk space, or on a fast, reliable, shared file system.
+The Traffic Manager Admin UI accesses the configuration and stores state information and lock files under the \$ZEUSHOME directory.
+Ivanti strongly recommends that you locate \$ZEUSHOME on a local file system with sufficient disk space, or on a fast, reliable, shared file system.
 The Traffic Manager Admin UI might be slow or unresponsive if the file system it uses is slow or unresponsive.